 Green Building and Carbon Emissions

 In an effort to reduce our dependence on fossil fuels, Lawrenceville addresses energy efficiency through green building techniques for current and recent construction projects.
-The school has five LEED (Leadership in Energy and Environmental Design) buildings: Pop Hall, the math wing of the Kirby Math and Science Center, Carter House, the Al-Rashid Health and Wellness Center, and the Gruss Center for Art and Design.
-Plans are in place for a sixth LEED building with the Tsai Field House to be completed in 2023.
+The school has five LEED (Leadership in Energy and Environmental Design) buildings: the Fathers Building, the math wing of the Kirby Math and Science Center, Carter House, the Al-Rashid Health and Wellness Center, and the Gruss Center for Art and Design.